xraypy/XrayDB/doc/python.rst

 Using XrayDB from Python
 =========================

-The `python` directory contains the source code for a Python module for XrayDB.
-This module gives a user-friendly wrapping of the XrayDB, and automates the the conversion of data from sqlite database into Python and numpy arrays.
+The `xraydb` Python module
+gives a user-friendly wrapping of the XrayDB, and automates the the conversion of data from sqlite database into Python and numpy arrays.
 The module requires the `numpy`, `scipy` and `sqlalchemy` modules, all of which are readily available and can be installed with::